Aller au menu principal Aller au contenu principal

 Safety training

-Please note that the completion of an on-line safety training is mandatory before accessing the beamline.
+Please note that the completion of a safety training is mandatory before accessing the beamline.

 The safety training can be completed on line via the SUN set.